Condensed milk (sweetened)

 Diet Ratings

-Sweetened condensed milk combines high lactose with added sugars (often high-fructose corn syrup or sucrose).
-Monash rates this as high-FODMAP due to both lactose concentration and excess fructose.
-Unsuitable at any serving size.
+Sweetened condensed milk is high in lactose and added sugars (excess fructose and glucose).
+Monash University rates this as high-FODMAP due to both lactose content and sugar load.
+Not suitable for low-FODMAP diet.

 Controversy Index